FHMZ/app-condo-docs/README.md

 ## 🏗️ Purpose

-This repository aims to:
-- Maintain clear and versioned project documentation.
-- Facilitate onboarding for new team members.
-- Provide a single source of truth for requirements and architecture decisions.
+- Serve as the single source of truth for project documentation.
-- Support long-term scalability of the Condo Management Platform.
+- Support team alignment and future onboarding.
+- Track project evolution through structured and versioned releases.

 ---